 Sustainable fashion is beginning to take the fashion world by storm.
 As consumers, we can no longer ignore the impacts of our purchases, and the industry has begun to make changes.
 Retailers like H&M and Everlane have started to incorporate environmentally friendly production methods like using organic cotton and recycled materials.
 We’ve also seen a rise in small, independent fashion designers who are committed to using organic, sustainable materials in their designs.
 As consumers, we can make a positive impact by purchasing from sustainable brands, but we can also change our own habits to make sustainable living easier-like choosing items in neutral colors, which can be recycled for other uses.

 2018 was a huge year for sustainable fashion.
-From major fashion players making headlines with innovative eco-friendly initiatives to consumer movements like #fashionrevolution encouraging better practices that address the exploitation of workers to more sustainable materials being released on the market, and sustainable fashion is no longer a niche interest.
+From major fashion players making headlines with innovative eco-friendly initiatives to consumer movements like #fashionrevolution encouraging better practices that address the exploitation of workers to more sustainable materials being released on the market, sustainable fashion is no longer a niche interest.
 With consumer demand and awareness on the rise, sustainable fashion is becoming the norm, not the exception.
 Makeup brands (for example, check these brands on TRVST) are also developing zero-waste makeup products for the greater good.